dtc-innovation/mind-the-gaps/_drafts/2018-02-27-summary-findings.md

-we found out the councils are not that data driven and dont have much resources to change things just giving a space to vent and to be heard
+we found out the councils are not that data driven and dont have much resources to change things just giving a space to vent and to be heard you can't really measure community engagement (no data about valuable actions) – unless you have a complaint, you are not going to go and deposit

 # the blend of data types